Chest Workout at Home – No Bench Required

 Push-ups are a very effective pectoralis muscle exercise.

-I have a bench – can I still do this workout?
+I have a bench – can I still do this upper body workout?

 All of the exercises in this at-home dumbbell chest workout can be done using a bench.

 Even the Svend press.

 If you have a workout bench or even a stability ball, just do the exercises as prescribed, while enjoying the greater range of motion that bench-based training allows.